HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/computeroccurve.md

 ## Description

+The `computeRocCurve` algorithm calculates and plots the `ROC` (Receiver Operating Characteristic) curve based on a set of test predictions and true classes.
+The `ROC` curve is a graphical representation that illustrates the diagnostic ability of a binary classifier as its decision threshold is varied.
+It plots the true positive rate (sensitivity) against the false positive rate (1 - specificity), allowing for the evaluation of the model's performance across different thresholds.
+This implementation uses `scikit-learn`'s built-in functions to efficiently compute and plot the ROC curve, providing insights into the trade-off between sensitivity and specificity for the given predictions.
+Note that this algorithm is not applicable to [SVM](svmtrn.md) models.

 ## Arguments list
 The `computeRocCurve` algorithm works with both required and optional arguments.
 Each argument has specific properties: